India - Holi Festival Photo Tour - full itinerary

 Barsana

-By the end of the afternoon, we will have reached our unique vantage point from which we witness one of the highlights of the tour - the Samaj rituals where a large group of males sodden in bright paint enchant Krishna prayers.
+By the end of the afternoon, we will have reached our unique vantage point from which we witness one of the unforgettable highlights of the tour — the vibrant Samaj rituals, where a large group of men, their bodies drenched in vivid, multicolored powders and paints, gather together to chant enchanting Krishna prayers.
+The air is truly alive with energy, devotion, and the joyful spirit of Holi.

 Day 5: